Nusantara: Etymology

-The word nusantara is derived from an Old Javanese compound of nūsa (lit. 'islands') + antara (lit. 'outer'), which can be roughly translated as 'the outer islands' (from Java island's perspective).
-This term is taken from Gajah Mada's oath and may be interpreted as a translation of Dvīpāntara, an older Sanskrit term coined by Kertanegara, which has roughly the same meaning.
+“Nūsāntara” is an Old Javanese-origin term, meaning 'archipelago' or 'islands', referring to the geological nature realm of the Majapahit empire, with earliest evidence dates back to 1200s CE era of Singhasari (predecessor of Majapahit) as attested in the Old Javanese inscription of Mula Malurung, found in East Java – the birthplace or coinage origin place of the term.
+The word itself is a blend (portmanteau) of native Old Javanese nūsa (lit. 'island') and loanword from Sanskrit अन्तरा antarā, (lit. 'within; the interior part of a thing; place; property; peculiarity') etymologically.

+The term later adopted into several languages, especially the languages of people under the historical Majapahit reign; including Kutai, as recorded in the historical manuscript of Salasilah Kutai (lit.
+'The genealogy of the Kutai kingdom'), which the area was referred to as Nusăntara (lit. 'land that is divided') before it was named Kutai in the 13th century CE according to the native Kutai Coastal Dayaks.

-Nusantara was chosen as the official name for the new capital city of Indonesia to embody the national geopolitical vision known as Wawasan Nusantara (lit.
+It is chosen as the official name for the new capital city of Indonesia to embody the national geopolitical vision known as Wawasan Nusantara (lit.
 'Nusantara Vision'; or 'Vision of the Indonesian archipelago').
 It also reflects the country's status as an archipelagic state.
-According to local Kutai oral tradition recorded in the historical manuscript Salasilah Kutai (lit.
-'The genealogy of the Kutai kingdom'), the area was referred to as Nusentara (lit. 'land that is divided') before it was named Kutai in the 13th century.

 History

 Background

 Then-president Joko Widodo alongside the then-governor of East Kalimantan Isran Noor visiting the location of Nusantara.

 The relocation of Indonesia's capital from Jakarta has been proposed since the administration of the first president Sukarno, with Palangka Raya being planned as the future capital when he inaugurated the city in 1957.
 The relocation proposal kept being discussed for decades until the presidency of Susilo Bambang Yudhoyono who supported the idea to create a new political and administrative centre of Indonesia due to Jakarta's environmental and overpopulation problems.

 In April 2017, the 7th president Joko Widodo ordered the Ministry of National Development Planning of Indonesia (Bappenas) to assess prospective alternative sites for new capital outside of Java.
 The plan was as part of a strategy to reduce developmental inequality between Java and other islands in the Indonesian archipelago and to reduce Jakarta's burden as Indonesia's primary hub.

 In April 2019, a 10-year plan to transfer all government offices to a new capital city was announced.
 In August 2019, Widodo visited two alternative locations in Kalimantan, Bukit Soeharto in East Kalimantan, and the Triangle Area near Palangka Raya.
 The National Development Planning Ministry recommended the three provinces of South, Central, and East Kalimantan which Widodo visited, given that each met the requirements for a new capital—including being relatively free from earthquakes, tsunamis and volcanoes, as well as allowing for a maritime port.